|

 tracks that are influenced by American country music.
 Three self penned

-Down On My Knees
+songs. | Down On My Knees (1999, on Faith Gospel

 tracks, six with gospel arrangements, plus two synth-reggae trracks, one